a-hakim/senangwebs-whiteboard/README.md

 A powerful, client-side JavaScript drawing library for creating interactive digital whiteboards and vector drawings with advanced performance optimizations and modern UI components.

+> **📦 Modular Refactoring In Progress**: We're migrating from a monolithic architecture to organized ES6 modules for better maintainability.
+Phase 1 complete!
+See [`PHASE1_COMPLETE.md`](PHASE1_COMPLETE.md) for details.

 | Preview                                   | Examples          |
 | ------------------------------------------- | ------------------- |